top of page

 GUIDING YOU TOWARD RESOLUTION

-Mediation fees are $190 per hour, with pre-mediation individual sessions at $160 per hour.
+Mediation fees are $190 per hour.

 Payment is required before or at the start of the session unless covered as a disbursement from a lawyer’s office.